TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 That's why sending compostable trash to the correct facility is important.

-10-45 days, according to the Biobag FAQ section.
+They take 10-45 days, according to the Biobag FAQ section.

-Using trash bags to pick up dog poop is wasteful as they tend to be oversized for the task at hand.
-Instead, consider choosing one of the environmentally friendly alternatives mentioned in my article on dog poop bags.
+Using trash bags to pick up dog poop is wasteful, as they tend to be oversized for the task at hand.

 However, when these are not available, recycled plastic bags are an option.
 And while you are unlikely to find 100% recycled trash bags (one day I hope this will be possible), at the moment, those with a high percentage are certainly better than those made entirely from virgin plastics.